-The Council's Audit Committee received an update on the Council's Quarter 1 Corporate Risk Register in October 2020.
-The Audit Committee welcomed the report and acknowledged the impact that the pandemic has had on the delivery of Council services and has been reflected in the report.
-The Committee have asked for future reports to include the mitigating actions which have been incorporated into this report.
+The Council's Audit Committee received an update on the Council's Quarter 2 Corporate Risk Register in January 2021.
+The Audit Committee welcomed the report and commented on the usefulness of the report and its supporting documents to provide an overview of the Council's risk management activity across the Council.

-The Corporate Risk Register for quarter two will be presented to the Council's Audit Committee for information and comment in January 2021.
+The Corporate Risk Register for quarter three will be presented to the Council's Audit Committee for information and comment in March 2021.